timmcginley/41934/Assignments/A3/README.md

 In this assignment you will dig deeper into use cases and some tools and standards to support this and develop two BIM use case that extends provide a real example of a BIM use that you can then use to develop your final project (you will choose one of these BIM uses for the final project).

 ### Assignment Format
 Therefore, the core of the assignment is to produce a readme.md in markdown for your selected use case.
-For more information about markdown, please check out this awesome markdown tutorial.
 Assignment should include
-Report (documenting sections 1-10)
+Report (documenting sections mentioned in this assignment) and call it: Readme.md

-Readme.md
-Information exchange excel sheet (for section 4): Use_case_INFX_Team_XX.xlsx IDM diagrams:
+IDM diagrams:
 1. BPMN file of current use case (as implemented by you) +
 2. BPMN file of the use case with additional/modified improved functions (which you would like to see implemented)